 Do you use sulfur or sulfates during the harvest, in the wine cellar or in the bottling process or during all three stages?

-Remontage - French term for the process of pulling out wine from underneath the cap of grape skins and then pumping it back over the cap in order to stimulate maceration.
 Remontage – French term for the process of pulling out wine from underneath the cap of grape skins and then pumping it back over the cap in order to stimulate maceration.

-We add at the harvest as well as when we are putting into the bottle to allow the wine to handle the transfer in the bottling process and to keep the maximum of its organoleptic* properties.
+We add at the harvest as well as when we are putting it into the bottle to allow the wine to handle the transfer in the bottling process and to keep the maximum of its organoleptic* properties.
 We add sulfur as well when we bring in the grapes to select the grapes that will serve initial the fermentation and vinification process.
 Deleuze uses a lot less than the legal amount of sulfur tolerated in organic production – about 3 times less than the authorized amount for red wines – to ensure that the wine remains drinkable 30 mg/liter and 2 times less than the legal amount at 60-70mg on whites and rosés as they are more sensitive to oxidation.

 We pay attention to what we add and really add the minimum in order to ensure the wine retains all its distinctive qualities.